Baseball in Taiwan: Colonial participation

+Professional baseball

 Professional baseball in Taiwan started with the founding of the Chinese Professional Baseball League (CPBL) in 1989.
 At its 1997 peak, Taiwan had two leagues and 11 professional teams.
 The competing Taiwan Major League ran from 1997 until its absorption by the CPBL in 2003.

 The professional game has had several game-fixing scandals which had led to sharp declines in game attendance.
 However, as of 2016 baseball in Taiwan had begun to see a renewed interest in the sport in spite of this setback due to major cheating scandals.

-Historical background

-The first official indigenous baseball team in Taiwan was formed in 1906, when the island was a Japanese colony, by the Middle School of the Taiwan Governor-General's National Language School (present-day Jianguo Senior High School).

-The first organized baseball game was played between this team and the team of the Normal School of the Taiwan Governor-General's National Language School (present-day Taipei Municipal University of Education).
-From 1906 through the mid 1920s, Taiwan's baseball teams consisted mainly of Japanese players.
-Taiwanese did not become actively involved in the sport until the formation of the "Neng-Gao Club" in the mid 1920s, and the Kano baseball team in the early 1930s.